allenai/rslearn/docs/ModelConfig.md

 ## Model Configuration File

-Typically, model training in rslearn involves fine-tuning remote sensing foundation models for prediction tasks encapsulated in an rslearn dataset.
-Typically, the dataset will contain one or more satellite image layers that contain the input that should be passed to the model; these could be individual images, or image time series.
-The dataset should also contain one or more raster or vector layers that act as labels, so that the model can be trained to make predictions corresponding to those layers.
+Model training in rslearn involves supervised fine-tuning of remote sensing foundation models for prediction tasks.
+The training dataset contains one or more satellite image layers as input, either individual images or time series, along with corresponding raster or vector layers that serve as labels.
+The model learns to generate predictions that match these label layers.

 The model configuration file is a PyTorch Lightning-style YAML file that defines a model architecture, the tasks that the model should be trained for, and how the